devoteamgcloud/terraform-provider-looker/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

+* Before submitting your pull request, please make sure to create your branch based on the 'acceptance' branch of this repository.
+This is where we accept contributions.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

 Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of the provider will generally not be accepted.